GoInterject/GoInterject.github.io/wGetStarted/INTERJECT-Ribbon-Menu-Items.md

 ![](/images/InterjectRibbon/12.png)

 See more about Drilling and Navigating in [ Drilling Between Reports. ](/wGetStarted/Drilling-Between-Reports.html)

  ![](/images/InterjectRibbon/13.png)

 * * *

 ###  Return From Drill

-When you want to return to a previous report after Drilling, you can go back using **Return From Drill**.
+When you want to return to a previous report after Drilling you can go back using **Return From Drill**.
 It works just like a browser's back button.

 ![](/images/InterjectRibbon/14.png)

 * * *